Risk Perspectives in Telehealth: Informed Consent

 Whether developing a separate informed consent process or modifying an existing process to cover telehealth, healthcare providers should consider including the following elements (in addition to any state-required information):

-- A description of the telehealth service that will be performed and the technology that will be used
+- A description of the telehealth service that the healthcare provider will perform and the technology they will use

 - Any risks specifically related to the electronic nature of the care delivery (e.g., technology disruptions, failures, or limitations)

-- Specific security and privacy measures that have been implemented as well as any increased privacy risks relative to the telehealth technology
+- Specific privacy and security measures that have been implemented as well as any increased privacy risks relative to the telehealth technology

 - A plan for ongoing care, including details about who is responsible for various aspects of the patient’s care